playcanvas/developer.playcanvas.com/docs/tutorials/real-time-multiplayer.md

 Replace `https://playcanvas-multiplayer-server.glitch.me` with the address of your own server.

 To confirm that this works, attach this network script to the `Root` entity, and then launch the game.
 Keep your eye on the server log at Glitch.
-If everything worked, the server should log `Client has connected!`.
+If everything worked, the server should log `New client connected:` along with the client ID.
 The project is now setup to send and receive messages to and from the server.

 ## Server and Client Communication